Icinga/icinga2/doc/12-icinga2-api.md

 ### <a id="icinga2-api-clients-cli-console"></a> Icinga 2 Console

 By default the [console CLI command](11-cli-commands.md#cli-command-console) evaluates expressions in a local interpreter, i.e. independently from your Icinga 2 daemon.
-Using the `--connect` parameter you can use the Icinga 2  console to evaluate expressions via the API.
+Add the `--connect` parameter to debug and evaluate expressions via the API.

 ### <a id="icinga2-api-clients-programmatic-examples"></a> API Clients Programmatic Examples